-John Wafula (fictitious name to protect his privacy), a friend of mine, keeps calling asking for a partnership to establish a writing business.
-I am to use my blog and mails, use my resources, use my money etc. to contribute towards this.
-After we get the company rolling, we share with him a 50/50 percentage.
+John Wafula (fictitious name to protect his privacy), a friend of mine, kept calling asking for a partnership to establish a writing business.
+I was to use my blog and mails, my resources and my money to contribute towards this.

-I have already personally helped him establish an entire online business where he makes money from.
+I had already personally helped him to establish an entire online business where he makes money from.
 I never earn from what I established for him freely (and I don’t really want to, I helped as a friend).

 Partnerships can help you get lots of lasting direct clients.
-I have a perfect partnership with a friend where I get direct clients and she helps get the labor and we split the income.
 You can also make such lifetime mutual benefit arrangements.